 What is the O-1 Visa?

-The O-1 visa is one of the more difficult visas to obtain.
+The O-1 visa is one of the most difficult visas to obtain.
 In order to be considered eligible, you must fall into one of the following categories:

 - O-1A: this category is for those that can provide evidence of extraordinary ability in the areas of science, business, education, or athletics.
-These can include professions such as outstanding researcher, executive, professor, or athlete.
+These can include professions such as outstanding researchers, executives, professors, or athletes.

 - O-1B: this is meant for individuals that have achieved the extraordinary in the arts, movies, or television.
 This includes world-renowned painters, musicians, and actors.